Rabban Yochanan ben Zakkai Saves the Torah

 “You are so wise,” continued Vespasian.
 “Before I return to Rome, and leave the siege of your holy city in the hands of Titus, my son, I will grant you any request.”

-“Grant me, your majesty, permission to move the Sanhedrin (the Jewish court) and its scholars from the besieged city of Yerushalyim to Yavneh, a small town near the Mediterranean coast; allow the family of Rabban Gamliel, descendants of the Davidic dynasty to live; and send a doctor to cure Rabbi Zadok who has fasted so long for Yerushalyim to be saved that it is almost impossible for him to digest food.”
+“Grant me, your majesty, permission to move the Sanhedrin (the Jewish court) and its scholars from the besieged city of Yerushalayim to Yavneh, a small town near the Mediterranean coast; allow the family of Rabban Gamliel, descendants of the Davidic dynasty to live; and send a doctor to cure Rabbi Zadok who has fasted so long for Yerushalyim to be saved that it is almost impossible for him to digest food.”

 Rabban Yochanan ben Zakkai’s requests were granted.
 Yavneh became a major center of Torah learning, the first of such cities where Torah was the focus of Jewish life.
-There Jewish spiritual leaders prepared for a long and arduous exile that was to begin three years later when the Holy Temple lay in ruins.
+Their Jewish spiritual leaders prepared for a long and arduous exile that was to begin three years later when the Holy Temple lay in ruins.
 The precedent of moving the Torah center from Yerushalayim to Yavneh, and then to other cities in the Diaspora (lands outside of Eretz Israel) sustained the Jewish people in the centuries that followed.

 [Ed.
 As the (first) Holy Temple was burning, a group of young priests went to the roof.
 Their leader carried the keys in his hand.
 He prayed: Master of the Universe!
 We were not worthy keepers of Your House.
 Therefore, please take back your keys.
 In the presence of the other young priests, he threw the keys heavenward.
 Immediately, a Heavenly Hand emerged and grasped the keys.
 Talmud Bavli, Taanit 29a]